Long range random walks and associated geometries on groups of polynomial growth: Geometries for random walks with long range jumps

 \begin{exa} The maps $g\mapsto |g|$ and $g\mapsto \|g\|$ associated to a generating tuple $(s_1,\dots,s_k)$ as above are norms. \end{exa}

-Now, we introduce a much richer family of quasi-norms $\| \cdot \|_\mathfrak F$.
-The basic data for such quasi-norms consists of a group $G$, a tuple $\Sigma=(s_1,\dots,s_k)$ (abusing notation, we will consider each $s_i$ both as an abstract symbol (letter) and as a group element in $G$) and a family $\mathfrak F$ of continuous and strictly increasing functions
+Now, we introduce a (potential) quasi-norm $\| \cdot \|_\mathfrak F$ associated with a family $\mathfrak F$ of continuous and strictly increasing functions on $[0, \infty)$.
+This will be a quasi-norm under some additional technical assumptions on the family $\mathfrak F$.
+The basic data for such a function $\| \cdot \|_\mathfrak F$ consists of a group $G$, a tuple $\Sigma=(s_1,\dots,s_k)$ (abusing notation, we will consider each $s_i$ both as an abstract symbol (letter) and as a group element in $G$) and a family $\mathfrak F$ of continuous and strictly increasing functions

 with the property that for $s,s'\in \Sigma$,